 Excretory System Definition

-The excretory system consists of the organs that remove metabolic wastes from the body.
-In humans, this includes the removal of liquid nitrogenous waste in the form of urine and solid wastes especially from the breakdown of hemoglobin.
-The removal of urine is accomplished by the urinary tract, while solid wastes are expelled through egestion from the large intestine.
+The excretory system consists of organs which remove metabolic wastes and toxins from the body.
+In humans, this includes the removal of urea from the bloodstream and other wastes produced by the body.
+The removal of urea happens in the kidneys, while solid wastes are expelled from the large intestine.

 Excretory System Function